top of page

 • Third-party testing for purity and potency

-Personally, I recommend Allmax's creatine monohydrate—a product I use both professionally and personally.
+Personally, I recommend Allmax's creatine monohydrate—a product I recommend to my clients, and one that I use personally.
 With rigorous lab testing for every production lot, this high-quality supplement meets the standards I look for in creatine products.

 Bottle of creatine